 Admission: Adult: £15.00 Child: £6.50 Day Explorer: Adult – £24.25 / Child – £11.50

 Toilets and baby-change facilities are located:

 - on the right-hand side after exiting the Admissions area;

 - at the base of the external staircases in front of Flamsteed House.

-The Official website for the Royal Museum Greenwich: https://www.rmg.co.uk
+Please check for the latest visiting information on the Official website for the Royal Museum Greenwich: https://www.rmg.co.uk

 January 2020, Update

 You may like to read these articles also

 Come, be part of our growing tribe @mytimelessfootsteps